 Bergamot essential oil is a sweet, rich fruity oil and in perfumery has a fixative effect which is highly unusual as a top note citrus oil.
 It has an oily herbal tryout that hints at tobacco notes.
 There was a time when Bergamot was exclusively produced in Calabria, Italy but it is now also available from the Ivory Coast that I have yet to sample.
 ‘The Perfume Handbook” by Nigel Groom mentions production in other countries, Spain being one as well as the oil’s heavy use in perfumery.
 The fixative property Bergamot possesses would certainly be a value contribution in a blend.
 Bergamot has unique aromatherapy attributes as well.
 It can be a gentle uplifting sedative that is quite helpful for anxiety, depression and frayed nerves.
 It may be helpful in respiratory infections as well as cold sores, shingles and chicken pox.
 Wanda Sellers writes that Bergamot oil is effective for skin sores when blended with Eucalyptus (although she doesn’t specify the species of Eucalyptus) and was once used to heal sexually transmitted diseases.
 (Place joke here).

 Suggested uses: Blend in a carrier oil to use on skin to help treat acne.
-Excellent in natural perfumery compositions.
+A must in many natural perfumery compositions.
 Blends with Ylang ylang, Patchouli, Neroli, Geranium, Juniper, Eucalyptus, lavender, Jasmine and Cypress.